rituvesh/course-jpms/00-class-path/README.md

 It aggregates the data into statistics that are persisted and made available via REST.

 You can import the project into your favorite IDE if you want (it has to be Java 11 compatible and you have to point towards `jdk-11` or you will see compile errors) but a text editor is fine as well.
+Each section has its own project and they should all be imported individually.
+While that is a little cumbersome, it's much more stable than importing the project from the root directory.

 Have a look at the code.

 ### Compile And Run